What is LSE Bees?

 When and where do you meet?

 We meet on Wednesdays at 3 pm on the roof of Connaught House – take the lift to level 8, then walk up the last flight of stairs.
 Here’s a map to help you find us.
 We meet every week in spring and summer, and less frequently (fortnightly or monthly) in autumn and winter.
 Society members get notifications about our next hive visit via email.
 Hive visits are not compulsory and there’s no commitment; but the more you come, the more you learn about bees and beekeeping!

 I’m not free on Wednesday afternoons.
 Do you meet at any other time?

-Nearly all our hive visits are on Wednesday afternoons (except for a very few cases when there are special circumstances).
-However some of our other events, like the honey tasting and sale, do take place on other days of the week.
+Most of our hive visits are on Wednesday afternoons, but we sometimes have to reschedule due to weather or other factors.
+However some of our other events, like the honey tasting and sale, take place on other days of the week.

 Do I need to bring anything when I come for a hive visit?

 You don’t need to bring anything – we have protective suits which you can borrow.
-But feel free to bring a camera if you want to take photos.
+Feel free to bring a camera if you want to take photos.

 Where does the honey come from?

 The honey comes wholly from our hives on the roof of Connaught House in Central London.
 It is about as local as it gets!